varokas/ansible/roles/mesosphere/README.md

 Configurations
 --------------
-zk_ip: private ip to use for zookeeper
+private_ip: private ip to use for zookeeper
 zk_id: zookeeper unique id